This section describes how to deploy a new Neo4j Causal Cluster.

 The address that other machines are told to connect to.
 In the typical case, this should be set to the fully qualified domain name or the IP address of this server.

-The operating mode of a single database instance.
+The operating mode of a single server instance.

 For Causal Clustering, there are two possible modes: